 References:

 Learn more about our Miami compression therapy at Hydrology Wellness.
 We also offer massage therapy and IV therapy designed specifically for pre and post-op patients.
 Let us help you get ready for your surgery so that you can undergo your procedure with the utmost confidence and comfort.
 We are here to help.
+Schedule today.

 In general, compression therapy poses no significant risks.
 While there are very few side effects to using compression garments, it is possible to experience slight discomfort from an improperly fitted compression garment or from wearing one too long.
 In rare cases, it may also be necessary to avoid wearing a compression garment if you have certain medical conditions.